docelic/amber-introduction/README.md

 ╚══════╩═══════════════════════════╩════════╩══════════╩═══════╩═════════════╝
 ```

+From this example, we see that a "GET /" request will instantiate
+HomeController and then call method index() in it.
+The return value of
+the method will be returned to the client.

-Here's an example of an actual route definition that routes HTTP POST requests to "/registration" to the method create() in class RegistrationController:
+Similarly, here's an example of a route that would route HTTP POST requests to "/registration" to the method create() in class RegistrationController:

 ```
 post "/registration", RegistrationController, :create